Shreeshrii/tesstrain-sanPlusMinus/README.md

 ## Plotting of Character Error Rates

-One of the changes is addition of a plot to visualize the CER from training iterations, checkpoints, evaluation test and validation test.
+MatPlotLib can be used to visualize the CER from training iterations, checkpoints, evaluation test and validation test.

 ### CER from lstmtraining log: